Cabo or Cancun?: choosing between the best Mexico vacation spots

 Finding history in Baja California Sur

 When it comes to history the Cancun area definitely has Los Cabos beat.
 San Jose del Cabo does have a wonderful old downtown complete with a mission and colorful storefronts.
 La Paz does too.
 Neither of these is comparable though to Valladolid or Merida on the Yucatan.
+And no, Cabo Wabo doesn’t count as being historic.

 If you head north out of Los Cabos, as we said, La Paz is great, but then the town of Todos Santos is even better.
 Todos Santos is full of colorful buildings and elevated sidewalks.
 Every building has a carved saint above its door and the cactus and other vegetation that has taken over makes it truly magical.
 That’s why it’s called one of the “Pueblos Magicos.”
 If you don’t have a car and want to visit Todos Santos, here’s a tour!